TruHome/Front-End-Developer-Reactjs/README.md

 ## What we are looking for

-Are you a Front-End Developer who loves to combine the art of programming with the art of design?
-Do you create great code that is well organized and well structured?
-Do you have a passion to create a great user experience by visualizing each step the user will take and breaking them into usable components?
-We are looking for you!
+Are you a Front-End Developer who wants to change the world of real estate forever?
+Do you want to work with a small team of people who are passionate about the same thing?
+We are looking for the last person to round out our A-team and it could be you.
+Be warned: passengers need not apply.

 ### Let’s Talk About What You Need to be Successful